geckohooks/criticalRepo/flickeringSignifiers.md

 There's a section where Hayles discussion Lacan, Freud and castration; but really the mention of these is emphasise the importance of moving away from their logics, to one of mutation.
 She discusses David Cronenburg's The Fly, when Jeff Goldbloom mutates from human to -- I guess -- a posthuman, through the advances of science and technology.

 > the posthuman appears when computation rather than possessive individualism is taken as the ground of being, a move that allows the posthuman to be seamlessly articulated with intelligent machines.(Hayles 1999, p.34)

+> "Employment of tools appears to be \[mans\] chief bioogical characteristic, for considered functionally they are detachable extensions of the forelimb."
+(Oakley 1949, in Hayles 1999, p.34)

+> By the 1960s, Marshall McLuhan was speculating about the transformation that media, understood as technological prostheses, were effecting on human beings.
+(Hayles 1999, p.34)

+> \[McLuhan\] argued that humans react to stress in their enviroments by withdrawing the locus of selfhood inward, in a numbing withdrawal from the world he called \[...\] "autoamputation."
+This withdrawal in turn facilitates and requries compensating technological extensions that project the body-as-prosthesis back out into the world \[...\] McLuhan clearly sees electronic media are capable of bringing about a reconfiguration so extensive as to change the nature of "man."
+(Hayles 1999, p.34)

+> A shift from ownership to access is another manifestation of the underlying transition from presence/absence to pattern/randomness \[...\] A significant difference between information and durable goods is replicability.
+Information is not a conserved quantity.
+If I give you information, you have it and I do too.
+With information, the constraining factor between the haves and have-nots is not so much possession as access.
+(Hayles 1999, p.39)

+Hayles mentions that David Harvey talks about information society moving from a Fordist regime to one of flexible accumulation.
+Fordism being to do with mass production and mass consumption.
+In The Condition of Postmodernity, Harvey describes flexible accumulation as:

+> marked by a direct confrontation with the rigidities of Fordism.
+It rests on flexibility with respect to labour processes, labour markets, products, and patterns of consumption.
+It is characterized by the emergence of entirely new sectors of production, new ways of providing financial services, new markets, and, above all, greatly intensified rates of commercial, technological, and organizational innovation.
+It has entrained rapid shifts in the patterning of uneven development, both between sectors and between geographical regions, giving rise, for example, to a vast surge in so-called 'service-sector' employment as well as to entirely new industrial ensembles in hitherto underdeveloped regions \[...\]  Has also also entailed a new round of what I shall call 'time-space compression'. . . in the capitalist world -- the time horizons of both private and public decision-making have shrunk, while satellite communication and declining transport costs have made it increasingly possible to spread those decisions immediately over an ever wider and variegated space (Harvey 1989,p.147).

 # Discussion of terms